 Participants will perform three sessions of walking spaced 5-10 days apart.
 During each session they will walk on a dual belt treadmill (with the belts tied throughout the experiment) at a speed between 1.0 and 1.2 meters per second, to be selected based on comfort by the participants (See supplemental materials).
 This range is to ensure that each participant walks at a speed that is comfortable based on their anthropometrics.
 Participants will wear a ceiling mounted harness, which does not provide any body weight support, and hold onto a handrail for safety during all walking phases.
 A computer monitor placed 60 cm in front of the treadmill will provide real-time visual feedback of the participant’s step length (Figure 1A; The Motion Monitor Toolbox, Innovative Sports Training Inc., Chicago, IL, USA).
 A step length is defined as the sagittal distance between the leading limb’s heel marker and the trailing limb’s heel marker at the moment of the leading limb heel strike.

 Each of the three sessions of walking will involve the same block schedule.
 Participants will first be told to “look forward and walk normally” on the treadmill during the Baseline phase for 250 strides.
 One stride is defined as one left heel strike to the subsequent left heel strike.
 No visual feedback will be presented on the monitor during the Baseline phase.
 In order for participants to understand how changing each step length changes the height of the bars on the screen, they will undergo a short (25 strides) Orientation phase following Baseline during day one only.
-During Orientation, the participant will practice changing their step lengths while watching the feedback on the screen guided by the examiner.
+During Orientation, the participant will perform guided practice in changing their step lengths relative to their baseline – depicted on screen as a pink horizontal line.
 Participants will be asked to confirm they understand the relationship between their step length and the visual feedback after this phase.
 During the Learning phase, participants will be asked to hit the pink horizontal target lines exactly with each leg for 500 strides.
 Both target lines will be changed, leading the participants to take a longer step with the left leg and a shorter step with the right leg.
 These changes in step length will be quantified with a step asymmetry index (SAI), our primary outcome measure: